-The focus of the Solidarity Apothecary in 2019 is making and distributing plant medicines to people experiencing state violence and repression.
+The focus of the Solidarity Apothecary is making and distributing plant medicines to people experiencing state violence and repression.

 This may include people being arrested, on trial, imprisoned, detained or recovering from these experiences.
 Or it may include people bereaved due to state violence, such as police shootings or deaths in prison.